facebook-pixel

 Public Etiquette Towards Service Animals:

 Self-advocacy is an essential part of living with a disability.
 People come to college with varying degrees and experience in learning how to self-advocate.
 Self-advocacy is also an important part of the course accommodation process.
-Students with disabilities can enhance their self-advocacy skills by completing the Accessible Education Services process so they can receive course accommodations in their classes.
-An important component of this process is for students to let their instructors know they want to use their approved accommodations.
-While the Accessible Education Services office notifies a student’s instructors of the approved accommodations, it is also helpful for the student to let their instructors know they want to use them.
-By letting your instructors hear from you that you want to use the approved course accommodations, you are helping them help you.
+Following the accommodation approval process, students are expected to disclose the accommodations they would like to use in each class with their instructors.
+By letting your instructors hear from you that you want to use the approved accommodations, you are helping them help you!

 Student Responsibilities

-- Knowing one’s specific needs as they relate to the disability.
+• Knowing your specific needs as they relate to your disability.

-- Asking for help at the beginning of the quarter and not after the student is failing.
+• Asking for help at the beginning of the quarter and not after you are failing.

-- Understanding that the student is responsible for choosing to learn or not.
+• Understanding that you are responsible for choosing to learn or not.

-- Using an assertive approach to ask for needed help.
-This means knowing what their needs are, being respectful and polite, and being patient with other people who are trying to understand and help.
+• Using an assertive approach to ask for needed help.
+This means knowing what your needs are, being respectful and polite, and being patient with other people who are trying to understand and help.

 Faculty Responsibilities

-- To be aware of the laws that provide for students with disabilities in postsecondary schools.
+• Being informed of the laws that support students with disabilities in postsecondary schools.

-- To contact the Accessible Education Services office if they have questions about how to provide a requested accommodation or questions related to the accommodation process.
+• Contacting the Accessible Education Services office regarding questions about how to provide a requested accommodation or questions related to the accommodation process.

 Student Resources & Funding Opportunities